czue/celery-progress/README.md

 A working example project leveraging WebSockets is [available here](https://github.com/EJH2/cp_ws-example).

-To use WebSockets, install with `pip install celery-progress[websockets]`.
+To use WebSockets, install with `pip install celery-progress[websockets,redis]` or `pip install celery-progress[websockets,rabbitmq]` (depending on broker dependencies).

 See `WebSocketProgressRecorder` and `celery_progress_websockets.js` for details.